 Your baby is over tired, and neither of you are getting the biological sleep you need.

 The solution IF this is your situation, is to create a disassociation between rocking and sleep.
 Use this as a calming tool, but try to get baby into bed awake, and let them understand this is where they need to fall asleep.
 Teach them to go through the stages of awake – drowsy – asleep without rocking.
-This can be done very gently (check out the gentle sleep guide HERE).
-Or quickly by working one on one with our sleep consultants.
+This can be done very gently or quickly by working one on one with our sleep consultants.

 Be aware of the sleep deficit created by the fragmented night sleep.
 Both of you will take a few weeks to start to really feel back to normal.
 Be kind to yourself.

 This means the time it takes for your child to fall asleep.
 If we see a delay in sleep onset, it can be because your child is not yet tired enough to fall asleep, or they are already over tired due to that sleep deficit, OR we as parents are over stimulating them in the way we are trying to get them to sleep.